 The Situation: The Surveillance Audit is Coming Soon

-As SAI came on site, we found a number of areas that needed work.
+As we came on site, we found a number of areas that needed work.
 When one part of the system falls behind, everything is affected.
 We assessed the situation in order to understand the business, what their strategic priorities were, what the training/retraining needs were and where the other major gaps were in their existing quality system.
 Operational excellence and customer retention were critical objectives.
 We got staff involved at every level and laid out a plan to get things working more smoothly.
 We then set out daily, weekly and monthly goals.